shaq31415926/telegram_bot/README.md

 * ai_bot.py <- Script to create an intelligent bot which is learning to answer your questions.

-8. Run the program in the terminal.
+8. Run the program in the terminal (select one script).

 * `TELEGRAM_TOKEN=<YOUR TOKEN> python dog_bot.py`